 What we are doing

-Under The Forest Resource Management Act, short-term area-based tenure is granted through area-based term supply licences (TSLs).
-Area-based TSLs are issued for five-year terms.
-This licence has a trust fund into which forest management fees are paid, which are then used for forest management activities, such as reforestation.
-About 22 per cent of the commercial forest is allocated as area-based TSLs.
+Shorter-term area-based licences are granted through area-based term supply licences (TSLs) for some timber supply areas.
+Area-based TSLs are typically issued for five years, with the possibility of being reissued at the end of the term.
+This licence must have a trust fund into which forest management fees are paid, which is intended to cover the costs associated with subsequent forest management activities, such as reforestation.
+About 28 per cent of the commercial forest is licensed under area-based TSLs.

 Why it matters

-Since forest management agreements provide the greatest assurance of sustainable forest management – requiring forest management plans, which undergo environmental impact assessments, plus renewal obligations – the long-term goal is to move area-based term supply licences to forest management agreements.
+Since forest management agreements provide the greatest assurance of sustainable forest management – requiring forest management plans, which are equivalent to environmental impact assessments, plus renewal obligations – the long-term goal is to have all timber supply areas covered by forest management agreements.

-Whether it is for timber or non-timber products, aesthetics, medicine or wildlife, the boreal forest is valued by Indigenous peoples and a variety of stakeholders throughout the province including hikers, hunters, cabin owners and forestry companies.
-Forest management agreements require consultation and planning at different levels (20-year forest management plans and operating plans).
-This provides an opportunity for all stakeholders to have input and help guide the direction on how to balance environmental, economic and social benefits.
-Stakeholders are interested in this process, as it is their opportunity to provide valued input on the management of the forest.
+Whether it is for timber or non-timber products, aesthetics or wildlife, the boreal forest is valued by Indigenous peoples and a variety of stakeholders including hikers, hunters, outfitters, cabin owners and forestry companies.
+All licensed operations require engagement and Indigenous consultation for proposed forestry activities during the planning processes.
+Engagement and consultation occurs during the development of a 20-year forest management plan, which applies to the larger and longer term licences and the annual operating plan, which applies to all licensees.
+This provides an opportunity for all parties to give input and help guide the direction on how to balance environmental, economic and social benefits from the forest.

-Forestry is the second largest industry in northern Saskatchewan, supporting more than 8,000 direct and indirect jobs.
-The licence allocation process provides an opportunity for economic development in businesses of various sizes, allowing diversity in scale and product manufacturing across the province.
-This process also encourages co-operation between licensees to fully utilize timber for the best value and product while supporting sustainable forest management.
-Allocating timber on Crown land is important to the sustainability of the timber supply while ensuring stability for northern communities that depend on forestry as an economic base.
+The timber allocation process associated with the licence provides an opportunity for economic development for businesses of various sizes, allowing for diversity in product manufacturing across the province.
+Licences encourage co-operation between licensees to fully utilize timber allocations for the best value and product.
+Allocating timber through licences on Crown land is important to the sustainability of the timber supply while ensuring stability for northern communities that depend on forestry as an economic base.